neverfap-deluxe/nfd-api/ARTICLES.md

 - Practice: Demonstrating focus.
 - Context: Porn is not who you are, it is your addiction.

+__Created/Done__

 ## Uncondition over judgement - UOJ

-__Created/Done__

 __TODO__
 - Practice: Discovering empathy
 - Practice: Accept, don't judge
 - The fallacy of judgement as an effective means
 - The benefits of a quiet mind

+__Created/Done__

 ## Struggle over none - SON

+__TODO__
-Your porn recovery really shouldn't be a struggle
+- Porn Recovery shouldn't be a struggle

-Coming to terms with our NeverFap expectations
+- Creating healthy NeverFap expectations

-The Perfect NeverFap Outcome

-Practice: What makes something easy?
+- Practice: What makes something easy?

-The futility of the NoFap Reddit forumns
+__Created/Done__

 ## Awareness over all - AOA

-Context: The Importance of Meditation and NeverFap
+__TODO__
+- The Myth of Awareness (how awareness is a practice, not something you already have).

-Practice: Keeping on top of your emotions.
+- Practice: Keeping on top of your emotions.

+__Created/Done__
+- Context: The Importance of Meditation and NeverFap

 ## Balance over reward - BOR

-Paying the NeverFap Maintenance Tax
+__TODO__

-Redefining our metrics for productivity.
+- Redefining our metrics for productivity.

-The fallacy of excessive effort and productivity
+- The fallacy of excessive effort and productivity

-Practice: Pursuing balance
+- Practice: Pursuing balance

-Context: Why balance is critical for regular function
+- Context: Why balance is critical for regular function

-**Introduction**

-The problem with NoFap

-The helplessnes of the NoFap reddit forumn

-NoFap needs a serious overhaul
+__Created/Done__
+- Paying the NeverFap Maintenance Tax